 To optimise manpower and training resources, males liable for National Service (NS) are enlisted over a few intakes each year.
-If you are enlisted in a later intake as compared to your Ministry of Education (MOE) school cohort, you may be eligible for disruption for further studies, so that you may commence your studies at the same time as your peers who are enlisted in earlier intake.
-This allows you to begin your further studies at the same time as your peers from the same cohort.
+If you are enlisted in a later intake as compared to your school cohort, you may be eligible for disruption for further studies, so that you may commence your studies at the same time as your peers who are enlisted in the earlier intake.
+This allows you to begin your further studies at the same time as your peers from the same school cohort.
 You will be required to serve your remaining full-time NS in one continuous period.

 Please note that:

 - Disruption will not be granted for you to pursue pre-university qualifications (e.g. GCE ‘A’ Level, polytechnic diploma) as there are sufficient opportunities for you to attain pre-university qualifications prior to enlistment.
 An exception is made for Institute of Technical Education (ITE) graduates who were unsuccessful in obtaining a place at a polytechnic prior to enlistment but subsequently succeed in obtaining a place during full-time NS.